arilaukkanen/eventshuffle-api/README.md

 ![Backend architecture](https://github.com/arilaukkanen/eventshuffle-api/blob/main/eventshuffle-api.png?raw=true)

 API Gateway receives clients' requests and routes them to Lambda function, which parses requests and serves them.
-The event data is persisted on DynamoDB document database.
+The event data is persisted on DynamoDB document database, which has one table for events.
+All single event data including votes given is contaianed in a single item.

 All used AWS resources are serverless, meaning they all scale automatically and generate costs only when used.
 Being serverless backend, generated CO2 emissions are hopefully minimized, too. :)